COLUMN:MITCHELL’S MUSINGS: Counting calories and number of drinks too - BC Local News

 Coolers warning: never consume in the winter and only if you have to in the summer, when above 40 degrees Celsius.

-Scotch warning: prolonged use can lead to unexplainable appreciation of bagpipes, kilts and scotch itself, in that order, as well as an inability to reach to back pocket (for wallet).
+Scotch warning: prolonged use can lead to an unexplainable appreciation of bagpipes, kilts and Scotch itself, in that order, as well as an inability to reach to back pocket (for the wallet).

 Glenn Mitchell is the former editor of The Morning Star.